mchwalinska/4EU-Protist-diversity-course-2024/README.md

 ```

 <details>
-  <summary>In the case of permission denided error</summary>
+  <summary>In the case of permission denied error</summary>

-  In some cases scripts will run, only after changing their permission rules.
+  In some cases, scripts will run, only after changing their permission rules.

-  You can easliy fix it by navigating to the 'scripts' folder and set new permissions.
+  You can easily fix it by navigating to the 'scripts' folder and setting new permissions.

   ```
 chmod 777 *